Michigan Driver’s License Law Information Center

 Revocation of Driver's License in Michigan

 Individuals who are convicted of a drunk driving offense twice within a seven-year period will have their license revoked for life.
-The courts do not grant restricted licenses, but you may request a hearing with the DLAD (Driver's License Appeal Division) upon reaching your eligibility date.
+The courts do not grant restricted licenses, but you may request a hearing with the Office of Hearings and Administrative Oversight section of Michigan Secretary of State upon reaching your eligibility date.
 There is no guarantee that your license will be restored by requesting this hearing; you must provide clear, convincing evidence that you no longer consume alcohol and are no longer a driving risk.
 This involves substantial documentation; you should obtain the guidance of a lawyer who is experienced in this area of the law.

 Driver's License Suspension